JimmyWuMadchester/JimmyWuMadchester.github.io/_posts/2017-11-16-SurreyTour.md

 Walk 20mins to Dorking Deepdene station, then another 10mins train to Reigate station.
 There are bus services going to Reigate as well but takes longer.

 Walk from Reigate station to Priory Park via castle ground and high street.
 They have an ice rink in the park if you fance ice skating.
+For the keen athletics, bring your trail running shoes!
+Fantastic trails in the park and nearby.

 ### Yulin's Place